About This Blog

 Before you get started, here's a brief explanation about this blog.

 It was supposed to be a monthly blog about mental health, specifically depression.
 Now it's just seven blog posts.
 I was traveling nonstop while I was working on it, and constantly looking for a place to stay, figuring out transportation, visa regulations, etc., left me with little time to write.
 Then the pandemic happened, I had tons of time to write, and I used that time to write this book.
-And then I realized that what I have to say about mental health (and I have A LOT to say about it) is much better suited to a book/books than a blog.
+And then I realized that what I have to say about mental health (and I have A LOT to say about it) is much better suited to books than a blog.

 You can read a brief (well, brief compared to a book), take on some of my feelings about those terms in a lecture I gave.
 One of my favorite poems ever, Hail to You!, by Kazimierz Dąbrowski, is included in that lecture.
 I love that poem so much that one of the things at the top of my to-do list is: MEMORIZE THAT POEM!!!